torres2235/CS172_FinalProject/README.md

 ##### Architecture
 ![image](https://user-images.githubusercontent.com/43655330/121763383-7d6a1c80-caf0-11eb-81c1-a2c684fa2f7d.png)

+###### Limitations:
+* While Croogle is capable of crawling, it does run exponentially slower after designating a number of hops greater than 3.

 ##### Part 1: Crawler
 The crawler collects a list of initial URLs from seedurls.txt into a queue.
 It keeps a counter on the URLs and assigns a document ID to it as well.
 As the crawler finds new URLs, each URL is added to the queue.
 From the queue, it continues crawling after the seed URLs have been crawled.